If you can’t pay your bills because of coronavirus

-Unless you live with your landlord, they can't evict you without following the correct legal procedure in either the sheriff court or the First-tier Tribunal (Housing and Property Chamber), depending on the type of tenancy you have.
+Unless you live with your landlord, they can't evict you without following the correct legal procedure in either the sheriff court or the First-tier Tribunal, depending on the type of tenancy you have.
 If your landlord changes the locks or tries to make you leave without a court or tribunal order, this is illegal.

 The Scottish government has introduced a new law to protect tenants from eviction if they’re struggling to pay rent because of coronavirus.
 If you’re behind with your rent, your landlord can only evict you if they give you six months’ notice.

 Hearings and case management discussions that were postponed because of coronavirus will resume from 9 July onwards.
 If you had a hearing or case management discussion scheduled, the tribunal will contact you to tell you when it will take place.
 Read more about tribunal hearings and the coronavirus on the First-tier Tribunal website.

 Find out more about how housing is affected by the coronavirus on the Shelter Scotland website.

 If you can’t pay your mortgage